s-badran/postman-cognito-automation/README.md

 ---

+## 👩‍💻 Who Should Use This
+Backend developers working with Cognito-secured APIs who want to test endpoints directly from Postman or automate local/CI testing without browser-based login.

+---

 ## ⚙️ How It Works
 The collection mimics the Cognito hosted login sequence using Postman scripting capabilities:

 1. Sends a `POST` request to the Cognito `/login` endpoint, simulating the hosted UI login form.
-2. Intercepts the `Location` header in the redirect response, extracting the `id_token` and `access_token` (requires "Automatically follow redirects" to be disabled in Postman settings).
+2. Intercepts the `Location` header in the redirect response, extracting the `id_token` and `access_token` (requires disabling Automatically follow redirects in Postman settings).
 3. Stores the token globally in Postman and timestamps its creation.
 4. Checks token expiry before each request and automatically fetches a new one when needed.
 5. Injects the valid token into the `Authorization` header for all secured API calls.